 |Relation||Sales are the one-to-one relationship based||Marketing is driven by a one-to-many relationship|

 With so many difference between sales vs marketing strategies, they are incomplete without each other.
 They are not contradictory in nature; they complement each other.
-Any business survival requires the understanding of sale process and marketing.
+Any business survival requires an understanding of the sale process and marketing.
 The salesperson should be equipped with proper training since a typical sale process is a human-oriented function, and hence training becomes mandatory.
 With marketing, the customer is being lured toward buying a product; hence requirement gathering from the customer perspective needs to be collected.
-Media and advertisement agencies play a crucial role in understanding the nature of customer’s requirement.
+Media and advertisement agencies play a crucial role in understanding the nature of the customer’s requirements.
 Thus, any marketing strategy is media-oriented, whose sole aim is to persuade the customer toward buying a product.
 At the end of the day, sales vs marketing are the pillars of any business strategy, two sides of the same coin.